 Both taken with no make up on, no filters or edits, first thing in the morning and just out the shower.

 There are some things you just shouldn’t say to hypothyroid patients.
-Those of us with an underactive thyroid have a hard time already, trying to cope with managing the condition.
-We really dislike hearing any of the below annoying, frustrating and hurtful comments.
-Continue reading “10 Things You Shouldn’t Say to Someone with an Underactive Thyroid”
+Continue reading “10 Things You Shouldn’t Say to Someone with Hypothyroidism”